Guided workflows for recruiting software

 Recruiterbox is an “Applicant Tracking System” that helps small- and medium-sized companies manage their hiring process — including sourcing candidates, screening, scheduling interviews, collecting feedback, etc.

-In this project, we set out to add a layer of “smartness” to the system, to make it highlight action items based on current status and the user’s role.
+In this project, we set out to add a layer of “smartness” to the system, to make it highlight action items based on the current status and the user’s role.

 Role: UX Designer